danbrysmi/error-explainer/README.md

 ## Dan Bryan-Smith's 3rd Year Project

 ### To-Do:
-    - Improve trace parser
+    - Add nested abilities for functions, brackets
     - Link top 10 common errors to traces templates
-    - Add more tests
     - Improve explanation panels
-    - Improve website styling
+    - Add Javascript function to reveal explanation on FSL breakdown hover
+    - More tests are always good!
+    - Add escape characters in parser

 ### Current Features:
     - Form that takes in text input for their error trace